If you are unfamiliar with any terms, you will find this glossary page useful.

 Investment management refers to portfolio management and the trading of securities to achieve a specific investment objective.
 It also commonly refers to the buying and selling of securities within a portfolio.

 Investment Policy Statement

 A portfolio manager develops a written agreement (usually known as an Investment Policy Statement or IPS that takes into account your specific needs.
 Your IPS is the basis upon which your portfolio manager selects an appropriate mix of investments and makes discretionary adjustments to your portfolio.

-A collection of securities or types of investment vehicles that is designed to spread the risk of possible losses resulting from less-than-expected performance in any one investment.
-It usually includes securities such as bonds, income equities, stocks, and pooled or exchange traded funds.
+A collection of securities, or types of investment vehicles, designed to spread the risk of possible losses due to below expectations performance of any one investment.
+It usually includes securities, such as bonds, income equities, stocks, and pooled or exchange traded funds.

 The possibility an investor’s actual return on an investment will be lower than expected due to the unpredictable direction of markets.